 How to use the remaining Fig Whiskey Jam

-- Serve the jam with crackers and a vegan cheese plate; make an easy dinner with salad and bread, or you can stir the jam into a vinaigrette for your salad.
+- Serve the jam with crackers and a vegan cheese plate; make an easy dinner with salad and bread, or stir the jam into a vinaigrette for your salad.
 Or you can toss it with roasted Brussels sprouts.

 - Add it to your next cake batter, muffin batter, or banana bread before you bake.